kamaldeen91/qsp-modeling-with-python/README.md

 This include
 ###### single_dose_plot(drug_doses, num_comp, num_days, comp)

-where drug_dose is an array of the drug dose(s) to be taken num_comp, num_days are as defined above as number of model compartments and number days to run simulation, comp = array of compartment to be plotted
+where drug_dose is an array of the drug concentration num_comp, num_days are as defined above as number of model compartments and number days to run simulation, comp = array of compartment to be plotted